dary1337/wisp-mode-redmi-ax5400/README.md

 # Installation

-You can connect to the router via LAN cable.
-The script will not disconnect you, unlike Wi-Fi
+It's better to be connected via a LAN cable.
+The script will not disconnect you if something went wrong, unlike Wi-Fi

 ## Download [wisp.sh](https://raw.githubusercontent.com/dary1337/wisp-mode-redmi-ax5400/refs/heads/master/wisp.sh)